Step 1: Make Your Decision

 - Purpose of your group.
 Examples can be:

 - A place where students can freely talk about their religion and discuss common problems

-- Carry out Social, cultural, and religious activities
+- Carry out social and cultural activities.

 - Timetable: Your plan should include a timetable.
 The timetable should have a list of actions and an estimated time of completion.
 Examples of tasks to be accomplished in your timetable are:

-- Finding a Sponsor
+- Finding a sponsor